vinceskahan/ansible-junkrepo/README.md

  - weewx as available on sourceforge in tgz format
  - debian as the host operating system

+To run:
+ - edit the hosts file to fit your remote ip address
+ - run "ansible-playbook -i hosts site.yml"

 Notes:
  - nginx will listen on port 80
  - it takes 5 minutes for weewx to initially provision public_html